XZLeo/Qt--practice/README.md

 5. Palette: use QPalette class to adjust different parts' color of a window;
 6. Greedy Snake: a classical game on computer, use direction key on the keyboard to control sanke's drection.

+Greedy Snake is what I focused on recently which requires the knowledge of various class of Qt and  aslo a clear mind to design the program.
+It can be downloaded and build on  platforms with Windows, macos or Linux Systems as long as you have Qt5.
+The zip file is the game and should be able to run directly on Windows.